PatrickNByrne/dotlaser/README.md

 <code>git submodule add https://github.com/PatrickNByrne/dotlaser ./dotlaser</code>
 <code>./dotlaser/dotlaser.sh -b .</code>

-### Manually
+#### Manual Installation

-Manual installation will clone the dotfiles repository to any location you choose.
+To install manually, clone the dotfiles repository to any location you choose.
 You can place this repo directly into your VCS directory for tracking, or bootstrap in "hard" mode and delete the repository altogether.

 ###### Example
 <code>git clone https://github.com/PatrickNByrne/dotlaser</code>
 <code>./dotlaser/dotlaser.sh -b .</code>

-## Bootstrapping
+### Bootstrapping

 Bootstrapping prepares your dotfiles directory for use with dotlaser.
-The two default configuration files are created and the user is prompted to select an installation method.
+The default configuration files are created and the user is prompted to select an installation method.
 The installation methods are discussed below.

-### Hard
+#### Hard

 Hard mode copies the dotlaser script into your target dotfiles directory.

-### Link
+#### Link

 Link mode creates a symbolic link to the dotlaser script, in your dotfiles directory.

-### Manual
+#### Manual

 When you select manual mode, only the configuration files are created in your dotfiles directory.
 You must then move or link the script to an appropriate location.

 ## Configuration